UTKcataloging/mods_to_rdf/docs/source/top_level_elements/location.rst

 url with a preview
 ^^^^^^^^^^^^^^^^^^

 *These only occur in volvoices.
-Obviously, this is a case where the turtle object URIs will need to be adjusted to their new locations.*
+Obviously, this is a case where the turtle object URIs will be relative to the new platform.*

 https://digital.lib.utk.edu/collections/islandora/object/volvoices%3A9999